aaronrucker990/vpn-config-and-observ/README.md

 </p>
 <p>

-If you browse to a sight like Google, Disney, or Amazon, you should see a language change depending on what country's server you chose.
+If you browse to a site like Google, Disney, or Amazon, you should see a language change depending on what country's server you chose.
 (I chose a Japan server as demostrated in the visual)

 </p>
 <br />